loneicewolf/nls_933w_dll/README.md

 ### Why This Repository?

-REPLACE_NAME is nearly impossible to find on the internet.
+NLS_933W.DLL is nearly impossible to find on the internet.
 I discovered it on one of my hard drives as part of a sample collection.
 This repository aims to consolidate information and resources related to this elusive malware.

 ---